Street Art in Portsmouth and Southsea

 Wow, another excellent work by My Dog Sighs, this one is on the side of a building in Clifton Road in Southsea, but viewed from the west close to the Queens Hotel.

 If you look closely into the eye you can see a couple in the sea kissing, behind them is a silhouette of South Parade Pier and even a section of the promenade at Southsea including those Victorian lamp posts that line the prom.
 Such a lot of detail in that one small area, brilliant.
 You need to move around a bit to view this one fully as there are some trees and bushes obscuring the work.
-As a bonus, on the fence below this painting are some of My Dog Sighs cartoon like figures.

 Commercial Road